 Margaretha van Schalkwyk started her career as a diplomat at the then Department of Foreign Affairs in 1992 after completing a degree in Political Science.
 After marrying a fellow diplomat she left the service and entered the private sector working in a number of industries during postings in Brussels, The Hague and New York, but always with a strong focus on project management, training and development.
 After returning to South Africa in 2011, she joined the Research Institution for Innovation and Sustainability (RIIS) working as project manager on a number of projects, including rolling out open innovation platforms within South Africa as well as a joint cross-border project with Namibia and Zambia.
 Last year, Margaretha joint the SA Innovation Summit, a sister company of RIIS, as Operations Director and COO.
 Apart from running various projects throughout the year, Margaretha is responsible for the logistical and operational coordination and execution of the annual SA Innovation Summit hosted in September – a conference attended by more than a thousand delegates from 25 countries, 18 universities, 90+ industries offering a multi-levelled programme ranging from thought leadership sessions to entrepreneurial competitions, business matching platforms, hackathons and various other networking platforms.

-Natanya Meyer was born on June 7th 1983 in Johannesburg.
-She obtained her Bachelors and Honours degrees in Economics and Risk Management from the NWU.
-Thereafter she completed a Masters in Development and Management also from the same institution.
-She recently completed her PhD in Entrepreneurship (Focus on Female Entrepreneurship) and is currently awaiting the results from the examination process.
-She has more than 30 research publications (sole and co-authored) which were locally and internationally published in peer-reviewed conference proceedings and journal.
+Natanya Meyer obtained her Bachelors and Honours degrees in Economics and Risk Management from the NWU.
+Thereafter she completed a Masters in Development and Management and her PhD in Entrepreneurship (Focus on Female Entrepreneurship) also from the same i stitution.
+She has more than 40 research publications (sole and co-authored) which were locally and internationally published in peer-reviewed conference proceedings and journals.
 Her research focus is youth employment, entrepreneurship (youth and females) and local economic development.
 She is an executive member of the local business chamber and custodian of the youth business chamber and student society, YEBO.
+She serves on various scientific committees, editorial boards and is co editor of 2 journals.
 She managed and owned three businesses before joining NWU in 2012.

 Prof Gideon Maas is the Director of the International Centre for Transformational Entrepreneurship at Coventry University.
 Gideon has broad international business and academic experiences in various countries.
 Within the academic environment Gideon has created various entrepreneurship centres at different universities over the past years, developed and implemented undergraduate and post-graduate modules and programmes focusing specifically on enterprise and entrepreneurship.
 Recently Gideon has created the African Institute for Transformational Entrepreneurship and the South-East Asia Institute for Transformational Entrepreneurship to assist African and South-East Asia achieving sustainable socio-economic growth through entrepreneurship strategies.
 Gideon’s research focus and experiences are in entrepreneurship, open innovation, growth strategies, entrepreneurial universities, entrepreneurial eco-systems and family businesses.
 His research activities are industry and academic related and has published various books and articles in the public domain.
 Leading up to his current employment, he was the Director of Futures Entrepreneurship Centre and Professor in Entrepreneurship at Plymouth University in the UK; Director of the Institute of Applied Entrepreneurship at Coventry University, UK; owner-manager of his own consulting company (South Africa); the first International Chair in Entrepreneurship in South Africa (South Africa and Ireland); Acting Dean and HOD at PE Technikon (South Africa); Head Centre for Entrepreneurship at the Stellenbosch University Business School (South Africa); and Economist at the First National Development Corporation (Namibia).
 He was also the principal researcher and author of the 2006 and 2007 Global Entrepreneurship Monitor (GEM) Reports for South Africa.
 Gideon is also currently President of the Board of Trustees of the Institute of Small Business and Entrepreneurship (ISBE), Extraordinary Professor at the University of Stellenbosch Business School in South Africa, and Adjunct Scientific Fellow at the Münster University of Applied Sciences Germany.